 Bank Accounts: If you are choosing to save money, keep your funds in a high-interest savings account.
 Not only will you be able to save, but you’ll get more interest than a traditional savings account.
 One of my favourites is EQ Bank.

 Saving Plan: I created savings plans that can help you reach your goals.
 You can use them for either saving or investing, and they act as a roadmap of the exact steps you need to take to reach your goals.
-They come in options ranging from $1,000 to $30,000.
-Last year, folks saved over $100,000 using them and in 2022 our accountability group is on track to save over $500,000!
+They come in options ranging from $1,000 to $50,000.
+In 2021, folks saved over $100,000 using them and in 2022 our accountability group saved over $900,000!

 Investing: If you’re based in Canada, I suggest starting with the tax-free and tax-deferred options that we have.
 I break down the TFSA in this YouTube video.
 I like Wealthsimple Trade for easy, commission-free trading.
 If you use this link you’ll get $50 free.